ZhuojunYing/WM_planning_code/README.md

 ```

-### Python model demo
+### Python model demo run

-The following demo is intended only to verify that the model code runs and produces simulation output.
+This short demo checks that the Python model code runs successfully and writes simulation output.
 It is not intended to reproduce the manuscript model results.
-The Python model demo does not require an external input dataset; the model generates the simulated task data/output internally.

 From the repository root, run: